Grinch Cookies – easy recipe from a box cake mix! Kids friendly, delicious bright green soft crinkle cookies. Includes VIDEO!

 Can I use liquid food coloring instead of gel?

-In a small bowl blend the “glue” ingredients then add it to a sandwich baggie.
-Clip a small corner of the baggie then pipe a tiny amount of glue onto the top of the cookie.
-Add the heart and allow to set for a couple of minutes until it’s dry.
+To ‘glue’ the hearts on, in a small bowl blend the “glue” ingredients (confectioners sugar/milk) then add it to a sandwich baggie or piping bag.
+Clip a small corner of the baggie then pipe a dot of ‘glue’ onto the top of the cookie.
+Gently press the heart in place and let it set a couple of minutes to dry.

-If you tried this Grinch Cookie recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!
+If you tried this Grinch Cookie recipe or any other on the blog then I’d love to hear from you with a comment or a bunch of stars below!

 - 2 eggs